radical-cybertools/radical.entk/docs/user_guide/profiling.rst

     :lines: 39-56
     :dedent: 4

 After the execution of the workflow is complete, we use the ``Profiler`` module in Ensemble Toolkit, specifically its ``duration`` method to find the execution duration of all the tasks in the first stage and then the same for the tasks in the second stage.

 .. literalinclude:: ../../examples/user_guide/profiling.py
     :language: python
     :lines: 89-95
     :dedent: 4

 We get the execution duration since we mentioned the states as "SCHEDULING" and "EXECUTED" which is the execution time from the perspective of Ensemble Toolkit.
 You can use the same profiler to obtain durations between two events or a state and an event.
-You can find a list of all the states in the UML se
+You can find a list of all the :ref:`states <dev_docs_state_model>` and :ref:`events <dev_docs_events>` in the developer documentation.

 Before running the script, you will have to enable the profiling variable.
 To do this, run the following command in the same terminal where you have the virtualenv sourced:

 ::

     export RADICAL_ENTK_PROFILE=True

+Examples of the plots that can be derived include the performance plots presented in :ref:`here <entk_perf_plots>` and all the plots presented in the technical papers.

 To run the script, simply execute the following from the command line: